Cesus/calculator/README.md

 Click clone, download, open with an ide or something.

 ```
 Clone me!
 Open me with PyCharm!
 Run me!
-Delete me bc this is a sh!ttty calculator!
+Delete me bc this is a crappy calculator!
 ```

 ## Running the tests